The Presdales’ Learn 4 Living programme has been developed to include the PSHE curriculum, study skills, revision and careers content.

 1. Peers reflect and make judgements e.g. about students’ knowledge, understanding, skills, confidence, participation and role within a group.

-1. Activities eg discussion/feedback, graffiti sheets, presentations, videos and displays.
+2. Activities eg discussion/feedback, graffiti sheets, presentations, videos and displays provide opportunities for teaching staff to monitor this form of assessment.

 Teacher led assessment

-1. Teachers reflect and make judgements about a student’s starting point and needs, development, progress, achievement and participation.
+1. Teachers reflect, use start evaluations and make judgements about a student’s starting point and needs, development, progress, achievement and participation.

 2. Teacher supports individual, small or large group activity.